roocio/Exercise/README.md

 ## Your Goal

 There is a very simplistic model named Order.
-Your first task is to complete few enpoints to create, list and get a particular order.
+Your first task is to complete few endpoints to create, list and get a particular order.
 Then, there is another endpoint that should return a "quote" (the cost that could take us send the package from our warehouse in NY to the order's address).
 For this should use Fedex's api